Hostinger vs Bluehost 2026: Speed, Price & WordPress

 Hostinger

-Pick Hostinger if you want the fastest shared hosting at the lowest price — and you are comfortable with a non-cPanel control panel.
+Pick Hostinger if you want faster shared hosting, an AI website builder, and are comfortable with a non-cPanel control panel — particularly on multi-site or performance-sensitive projects.

 Try HostingerBluehost

-Pick Bluehost if you are following WordPress tutorials or building a client site that benefits from the WordPress.org endorsement and cPanel familiarity.
+Pick Bluehost if you are following WordPress.org tutorials, want a WordPress-recommended host with guided onboarding and a staging environment, or are building a client site that benefits from the WordPress.org endorsement.

 Try BluehostAt a Glance